lalbornoz/PuTTie/FySTY/README.md

    The drop-dead obvious solution: lower maintenance cost as much as possible through (source code) modularity -- needless to say, this is only necessary on account of **far too much** imperative & impure code *very* poor in architecture & expressiveness -- yes that means you Simon Tatham!
 2. **The “pointless frippery”[[3](#r3)] “argument”**:
    This is nothing more than valuing your own opinion over that of everyone else: were it pointless, would anyone at all bother in the very first place?
    Do you fancy yourself better than others?
-Or is your excuse “I'm a benevolent dictator!” you pathetic Linus Torvalds clone?
+Or is your excuse “I'm a benevolent dictator!”[[18](#r18)] you pathetic Linus Torvalds clone?
    Sod off you time-wasting parasite!
 Go do something else that isn't programming!
 3. **What of ExtraPuTTY[[17](#r17)], KiTTY[[13](#r13)], Nutty[[16](#r16)], mintty[[7](#r7)], PuTTYTray[[11](#r11)], the covidimus patch[[14](#r14)], and transputty[[15](#r15)]?**
    All of those are either dead or in a questionable state -- and yet: are they all wrong?
 Dualism much?